Search the VMware Knowledge Base (KB)

-- Power on errors reporting virtual machine couldn't locate the virtual disk.
+- Power on errors reporting virtual machine cannot locate the virtual disk.

 - Virtual machine stops responding with a black screen.

-The method of performing a disk check differs between operating systems.
+Disk check methods differs between operating systems.
 Refer to the section below that matches your operating system.

 - Right-click the entry for your local disk.